trishadaggupati25/Tastesnap/README.md

-## Inverse Cooking: Recipe Generation from Food Images
+## Tatsesnap: Recipe Generation from Food Images

 Code supporting the paper: